krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-What is the declarative way to initialize and update Kubernetes objects?
+Q. What is the declarative way to initialize and update Kubernetes objects?
 ```
 ```
 kubectl apply